henriquestiagoo/cli-chatgpt/README.md

 # cli-chatgpt

-A Swift CLI application to ask ChatGPT anything directly from the terminal.
+A Swift CLI application written in Swift that interacts with the ChatGPT AI model.

 ## Installation